samjaninf/stelace/README.md

 Stelace helps entrepreneurs create online marketplaces and communities in no time to let them focus on experimenting and growing their audience.

 This repository includes all marketplace features and integrations.
-Stelace Artificial Intelligence assistance, automatic setup and cloud hosting are also available [without a line of code](https://stelace.com).
+Stelace Artificial Intelligence assistance, automatic setup, APIs, webhooks and cloud hosting are also available [without a line of code](https://stelace.com).

 ---